Key Takeaways

 Seasonality explicitly plays a role here since colder months typically signify dormancy period thus requiring minimal feeding once/twice definitely not more than that between fall-winter periods—it reduces possible risks associated with overfertilizing which might compromise overall plant health by causing issues e.g. excessive leaf drop etc.

-Pest Prevention and Disease Management in Croton Plants
+Pest Prevention & Disease Management

 Crotons remain vulnerable against pests such as mealybugs, spider mites, etc. Applying preventive measures against these unwelcome bugs consequently paves way to safeguarding this attractive green buddy’s wellness.